+The Scheme may engage in Stock Lending activities.
 The Scheme may invest in derivatives such as Futures & Options and such other derivative instruments like Stock/ Index Futures, Interest Rate Swaps, Forward Rate Agreements or such other derivative instruments as may be introduced and permitted by SEBI from time to time.
 The Scheme may invest in derivative for the purpose of hedging, portfolio balancing and other purposes as may be permitted under the Regulations, including covered call.
 Hedging using Interest Rate Futures could be perfect or imperfect, subject to applicable regulations.
-Limits and Restrictions pertaining to exposure to covered call has been mentioned in the "Investment Restriction" section of this SID.
+Limits and Restrictions pertaining to exposure to covered call has been mentioned in point no. 20 of "Investment Restriction" section of this SID.